 This is important from a planning perspective.
 We really want our average rental period to be above seven days.
 If our average rental period falls between seven and thirty days, and as long as we don’t provide substantial services to our guests, we get to report the property on Schedule E.

 To avoid all of this completely, you can push your average rental period above thirty days.
 At that point, there will be no question that the property should be reported on Schedule E and is not subject to the pesky hotel rules.
-However, many BnB landlords are in it for the short turnovers as that’s what generates the most capital.
+However, many BnB landlords are in it for the short turnovers as that’s what generates the greatest return.

 BnB rentals are an excellent way to generate substantial capital and crush the gains you would otherwise see with long-term rentals.
 BnB rentals certainly have their place, just make sure you are proactively working with an advisor so that you understand all of the pitfalls and loopholes regarding the short term rental arena.